 The Remuneration Committee operates under terms of reference which are reviewed annually, meeting at least once per year, and comprises all Independent Non-Executive Directors chaired by Isabel Napper INED.

 It reviews, inter alia, the performance of the Executive Directors and sets the scale and structure of their remuneration and basis of their service agreements, having due regard to the interests of the shareholders.
 The Remuneration Committee also determines the allocation of share options to Executive Directors.
 No Director has a service agreement exceeding one year.
 One of the policies of the Remuneration Committee is that no individual participates on discussions or decisions concerning his/her own remuneration.
 The Directors’ Remuneration Report is set out in the Annual Report where the work carried out during the past year is detailed.

 The Audit Committee operates under terms of reference which are reviewed annually and comprises all Non-Executive Directors except the Chair of the Board in line with QCA guidelines.
-The Audit Committee is chaired by Tom Jenkins SINED.
-It meets at least twice a year and, amongst other duties, overviews the monitoring of the Company’s risk profile, internal controls, accounting policies and financial reporting, and provides a forum through which the external auditors report.
+The Audit Committee is chaired by Caroline Stephens INED.
+It meets twice a year and, amongst other duties, overviews the monitoring of the Company’s risk profile, internal controls, accounting policies and financial reporting, and provides a forum through which the external auditors report.
 It meets at least once a year with the external auditors.

 The Company does not comply with the QCA’s requirement to publish a separate Audit Committee Report as it believes that the information provided within this Corporate Governance Report gives shareholders adequate information on the committee’s activities.

 During the 2021-22 year the Audit Committee met on two occasions to:

 • Discuss findings and hear recommendations arising from the annual audit